Luigi D'Albertis: 1875 journey up the Fly River

-D'Albertis conducted his first trip to the Fly River in the SS Ellengowan steamer which left from the British colonial port of Somerset on the tip of the Cape York Peninsula.
-On board were Captain Runcie, Rev. MacFarlane and the Police Magistrate of Somerset, H.M.
-Chester with six troopers of the Queensland Native Police.
-Their first stop was Tawan Island where Chester rounded up the inhabitants and warned them against stealing from the missionaries in the area.
+D'Albertis conducted his first trip to the Fly River in the SS Ellengowan steamer, which left from the British colonial port of Somerset on the tip of the Cape York Peninsula.
+On board were Captain Runcie, Reverend MacFarlane and the police magistrate of Somerset, H. M. Chester, with six troopers of the Queensland Native Police.

+Their first stop was Tawan Island, where Chester rounded up the inhabitants and warned them against stealing from the missionaries in the area.
 To emphasise his point, he ordered his troopers to obliterate a nearby termite mound with rounds from their Snider Rifles.

 As they began to navigate up the Fly River, D'Albertis had a collision with the native people and after shooting a number of rounds at their watercraft, Chester and his troopers dispersed them causing them to flee in terror.
 As "a trophy of victory", Chester stole a sixty-foot canoe and utilised it for firewood for the ship's engine.
-At other places along the river D'Albertis set off dynamite and rockets to both intimidate the indigenous people and to obtain aquatic life for food and specimen material.
+At other places along the river, d'Albertis set off dynamite and rockets to both intimidate the indigenous people and to obtain aquatic life for food and as specimens.
 On their return downriver, they accepted an invitation from native people to enter their village, but Chester and his troopers, "wishing to intimidate them" decided to let off a number of shots, killing and stealing a couple of large domesticated pigs.
-Chester then proceeded to ransack the long-house of the village, taking ancestral and sacred human remains, weapons and other artefacts for D'Albertis' collection.
+Chester then proceeded to ransack the long-house of the village, taking ancestral and sacred human remains, weapons and other artefacts for d'Albertis' collection.

 1876 journey to the Fly River

-D'Albertis' second sojourn to the river was on the "Neva" which was chartered from the Government of New South Wales.
+D'Albertis' second sojourn to the river was on the Neva, which was chartered from the Government of New South Wales.
 On board was Lawrence Hargrave, a future pioneer of aviation.
 D'Albertis again used rockets and dynamite as a weapons of fear.
-He removed intricate bark carvings on trees which he recognised was "perhaps a sacrilege" but did it anyway.
-Likewise, he stole ancestral bones from sacred long-houses claiming that "I shall turn a deaf ear to this sacrilege..I am too delighted with my prize".
-The Neva forced its way upstream until brought to a halt by the shallows.
+He removed intricate bark carvings on trees, despite recognising that it was "perhaps a sacrilege".
+Likewise, he stole ancestral bones from sacred long-houses, claiming that "I shall turn a deaf ear to this sacrilege..I am too delighted with my prize".
+The Neva made its way upstream until brought to a halt by the shallows.
 They then steamed downriver to a tributary d'Albertis had named the Alice River (today known as the Ok Tedi).
 Eventually stricken by malaria and crippled by rheumatism in both legs, he admitted defeat and returned to the Torres Strait.